Country House Hotel in Norfolk – Congham Hall Hotel and Spa:

 It’s obvious this is somewhere you come, find your nirvana and then return to Dandelion, Bluebell or whatever room you like the best – they are all different.
 The rooms outside the main building each have a small patio area and there’s plenty of accommodation which is disability-friendly.

 It is still Norfolk.
-The service was friendly and helpful rather than formal.
-Some delightful touches – a morning windscreen wash for my car and the homemade biscuits in my room, some details I felt were missing like a turndown service to store the piles of cushions on the bed or help with my suitcase up the stairs when I arrived.
+The service at Congham Hall Hotel and Spa was friendly and helpful rather than formal.
+There were some delightful touches – a morning windscreen wash for my car and the homemade biscuits in my room, while some details I felt were missing like a turndown service to store the piles of cushions on the bed or help with my suitcase up the stairs when I arrived.
 But, on balance, the experience was fabulous, mostly down to the enthusiastic and charming team at Congham Hall.
 And, where appropriate, the plates at dinner were hot – my mother would have been so happy!

 This is definitely somewhere I can recommend without hesitation.
 I loved my stay and while I know some of that was a touch of nostalgia it was also that this was a fine place to spend a few days, relax and recharge.
 Do check out my post about the Norfolk Art Experiences which the hotel has launched.
 And I’m hoping to explore East Anglia and Norfolk, in particular, a bit more over the next few months.
 It’s a part of England I used to love so much.

 Thinking of visiting?
 Why not pin this post for later